 In the footage, Williams’ body goes limp after officers find the drugs, and he has to be dragged to the patrol car to wait for paramedics.

 Police have said that around 5:54 a.m., when Vasquez and Campbell got Williams to the patrol car, the officers turned off their body cameras.
-They were not turned back on until medical assistance arrived at 6:08 a.m.
+They were not turned on until medical aid arrived at 6:08 a.m.

 Williams was pronounced dead about a half-hour later at Valley Hospital Medical Center.